anchorchat/anchor-ui/MIGRATION.md

 DateSeparator no longer formats date objects or strings.
 It just renders a node.
 Supply your own formatting using a libary like [momentjs](https://momentjs.com/).

-# Migrating from anchor-ui v4.x to v5
+# Migrating from v4.x to v5
 In this version we updated to React v16, added Portal for PopOver, updated to emojione v3, refactored and restyled Message, replaced dangerouslySetInnerHTML with html-react-parser and adjusted some styling to 8dp grid.

 ## React v16